fnando/has_friends/README.markdown

 	end

 NOTE: You should have a User model.
 You should also have a `friends_count` column on your model.
 Otherwise, this won't work!
-You can add as following:

-1) Create a new migration with `script/generate migration add_friends_count_to_user`:
+Create a new migration with `script/generate migration add_friends_count_to_user`:

-	class CreateFriendships < ActiveRecord::Migration
+	class AddFriendsCountToUser < ActiveRecord::Migration
 	  def self.up
 	    add_column :users, :friends_count, :integer, :default => 0, :null => false
 	  end